samuel-stjean/CIS4930_IP_GatorDevs2/README.md

 7) Update Backend & Frontend API Links
 - Find all places in the frontend and backend where it says "REPLACE_LINK"
+- there should be just two spots, one in api.js in the frontend, and one in test_frontend.php in the backend

+replace "https://www.cise.ufl.edu/~samuel.stjean/Critter_Keeper/backend/api" with wherever you store your backend api file on your server.

 @@ Backend @@

+SEE STEP 7 ABOVE !!

 I highly recomend you pull this repo and put the php files on your own cise server to run the php with you db.
 I have no idea how you could run it locally so I dot recommend it.